h2non/jshashes/README.md

 jsHashes is a pure JavaScript implementation of the most extended hash algorithms.
 It's goal is to provide an independent, fast and easy solution for hash algorithms both for client-side and server-side JavaScript environments.
-The code is full compatible with the ECMAScript language specification and was tested in all major browsers (client-side) and Node.js >= 0.3.x (server-side).
+The code is full compatible with the ECMAScript language specification and was tested in all major browsers (client-side) and node.js all versions (server-side).

 ## Supported hash algorithms